stripe-archive/checkout-remember-me-with-twilio-verify/blog/stripe-checkout-twilio-verify.md

 ### Send the verification code

 When charging stored payment details we need to make sure that our customer is authenticated and therefore allowed to charge their card.
-In this example we're using [Twilio Verify]() to send them a verification code to their phone number to authenticate them.
+In this example we're using [Twilio Verify](https://www.twilio.com/docs/verify/api) to send them a verification code to their phone number to authenticate them.

 Twilio Verify does all of the heavy lifting here for us, namely:

-- Send from a globally recognised short code
+- Send from a globally recognised [short code](https://www.twilio.com/docs/glossary/what-is-a-short-code) or [alpha sender ID](https://www.twilio.com/docs/glossary/what-alphanumeric-sender-id)
-- Use a message template that is white-listed by carriers globally
+- Use a message template that is white-listed by carriers globally for better deliverability
 - Generate a random verification code and manage its expiry

-This snippets generates and send the code to our customer:
+This snippet generates and sends the code to our customer:

 ```js
 // server/server.js